-Using a group presentation is often the most compact and elegant way to define a group, and in some cases it is also the most natural1.
+Using a group presentation is often the most compact and elegant way to define a group, and in some cases it is also the most natural 1 .
 However, it is in general quite difficult to analyze groups written in this form.
-In fact, it is impossible to create an algorithm that determines whether a group is finite, trivial, or abelian from its group presentation alone1.
+In fact, it is impossible to create an algorithm that determines whether a group is finite, trivial, or abelian from its group presentation alone 1 .

 Group Presentations

-The set RR may alternatively be defined to be a set of words following the form g1g2...gng_1g_2...g_n with giXg_i \in X or gi1Xg_i^{-1} \in X such that g1g2...gn=eg_1g_2...g_n=e.
-For convenience's sake, we will use this definition from now on.
+The set may alternatively be defined to be a set of words following the form with or such that .
+For convenience’s sake, we will use this definition from now on.

 Group Actions